A unified recipe for deriving (time-uniform) PAC-Bayes bounds: Introduction

-In short, this paper shows that adding a change-of-measure inequality to the techniques of these previous papers provides a unified recipe to derive time-uniform PAC-Bayesian inequalities. \iflong \paragraph{Outline.} \fi The rest of the manuscript is organized as follows.
+\textit{Outline.} The rest of the manuscript is organized as follows.
 Section~\ref{sec:background} provides relevant background on (reverse) martingales, Ville's inequalities, and the change-of-measure inequality which lies at the heart of PAC-Bayesian analysis.
 Section~\ref{sec:general-theorem} provides a ``master theorem'' which gives an anytime-valid PAC-Bayes bound for general nonnegative stochastic processes which are upper bounded by either a supermartingale or reverse submartingale.
-Section~\ref{sec:supermart_bounds} then explores various consequences in the supermartingale case, and Section~\ref{sec:submart_bounds} does the same for the reverse submartingale case. \ifshort Section~\ref{sec:extensions_summary} concludes by pointing out several extensions that are possible with our framework (all of which are included in more detail in Appendix~\ref{sec:extensions}). \fi \iflong Section~\ref{sec:extensions} then discusses a number of extensions.
-More specifically, Sections~\ref{sec:beyond-kl} and \ref{sec:phi-div} study extensions of our master Theorem to Integral Probability Metrics, $\phi$-divergences, and the R\'{e}nyi divergence.
-Section~\ref{sec:confseq} gives some connections to recent work on time-uniform confidence sequences, and Section~\ref{sec:martingale-differences} demonstrates that our results hold in the slightly different setting of martingale difference sequences.
+Section~\ref{sec:supermart_bounds} then explores various consequences in the supermartingale case, and Section~\ref{sec:submart_bounds} does the same for the reverse submartingale case.
+Section~\ref{sec:extensions} then discusses a number of extensions; Sections~\ref{sec:beyond-kl} and \ref{sec:phi-div} study extensions of our master Theorem to Integral Probability Metrics, $\phi$-divergences, and the R\'{e}nyi divergence.
+Section~\ref{sec:confseq} gives some connections to recent work on time-uniform confidence sequences, Section~\ref{sec:martingale-differences} demonstrates that our results hold for martingale difference sequences, and Section~\ref{sec:data-dependent-priors} investigates to what extent we can employ data-dependent priors.
+Finally, Section~\ref{sec:gp} ends with an application to Gaussian process classification.